-Q-files is a free online illustrated encyclopedia created by Orpheus Books Limited, a U.K.-based publisher.
-The content is geared toward students in Key Stage 2 (U.S. grades 3 through 6) and Key Stage 3 (U.S. grades 7 through 9), and topics include a range of social studies and science entries.
-Kids can roll over each topic heading to display a drop-down menu of available subtopics; click any entry, and that same menu then appears at left for easier use.
-Each entry includes images, links to other entries, and a short narrative description.
-A "Q-news" section includes entries about current events that link back to the encyclopedia entries, and short "Q-facts" boxes offer fun facts related to most entries.
-Kids (and their teachers) can also view site maps geared toward the two Key Stage divisions; these pages group the Q-files entries by the National Curriculum adopted by England, Wales, and Northern Ireland.
+Q-files is a subscription-based online encyclopedia created by Orpheus Books Limited, a UK-based publisher.
+There's a 14-day trial available, and all users can see a preview of the article.
+The content is geared toward elementary and middle school students (Key Stages 2 and 3 in the UK), and topics include a range of social studies and science subjects.
+On the site's home page, students can roll over each topic heading to display a drop-down menu of available subtopics; click any entry, and that same menu then appears at left for easier use.
+Each entry includes illustrations, photos, links to other entries, and a short narrative description.
+A Q-news section includes entries about current events that link back to the encyclopedia entries, and short "Q-facts" boxes offer fun facts related to most entries.
+There's also an appealing page about helping students develop critical thinking and digital literacy skills while conducting research online.

 Key Standards Supported